jessicafeng825/Hui-feng-Portfolio/content/project/RainRipples/index.md

 Perform Emission, Metallic calculations

-## 6. Calculate the raindrop effect on the wet surface.
+## 6.Calculate the raindrop effect on the wet surface.